Intrinsically triple-linked graphs in RP^3: Introduction

 \section{Introduction}

+There is a classic theory of knots and links in Euclidean $3$-space (or the $3$-sphere), and, as Manturov \cite{Man} points out in his book, there is a sympathetic theory of knots and links in $\R P^3$.
+Drobotukhina \cite{Dr} developed an analog of the Jones polynomial for the case of oriented links in $\R P^3$, and Mroczkowski \cite{M} described a method to unknot knots and links in $\R P^3$ through an analog of classical knot and link diagrams for knots in $\R^3$.
+Flapan--Howards--Lawrence--Mellor \cite{FHLM} investigate intrinsic linking and knotting in arbitrary $3$-manifolds.
+Here, following Bustamente et al. \cite{REU07}, we use a weaker notion of unlink than was used in \cite{FHLM}, and we examine the intrinsic linking properties of graphs embedded in $\R P^3$.
+In particular, we will examine graphs that contain a $3$-component non-split link in every embedding into $\R P^3$.

+Real projective $3$-space $\R P^3$ can be obtained from the $3$-ball $D^3$ by identifying opposite points of its boundary; hence, a link in $\R P^3$ consists of a union of arcs and loops so that the endpoints of any arc lie on antipodal boundary points of the $3$-ball.
+We may use ambient isotopy to move all arcs so that their endpoints lie on a fixed great circle, the ``equator'' of the ball.
+Therefore, a link may be represented in $\R P^2$ by its projection onto a $2$-disk, $D^2$, whose boundary is the equator, with antipodal points identified.

-{\it Real projective 3-space}, $\mathbb{R}P^3$, is defined to be the quotient $S^3 / \sim$, where $\sim$ is the antipodal relation $x \sim -x$ and can be thought of as the disk, $D^3$, with antipodal boundary points identified.
-Projective space has a non-trivial first homology group, $H_1 \cong \mathbb{Z}/2\mathbb{Z}$.
-The generator for the group, $g$, is the cycle originating from the line in $D^3$ that runs between the north and south poles.
-Mroczkowski \cite{M} has shown that every knot in $\mathbb{R}P^3$ can be transformed into either the trivial cycle or $g$ by crossing changes and generalized Reidemeister moves on an $\mathbb{R}P^2$ projection of the knot.
+Projective space has a non-trivial first homology group, $H_1(\R P^3) \cong \Z_2$.
+Let $g$, the cycle consisting of a line in $D^3$ running between the north and south poles, be the generator of this group.
+Using crossing changes and ambient isotopy on an $\R P^2$ projection of a knot, Mroczkowski \cite{M} showed that every knot in $\R P^3$ can be transformed into either the trivial cycle or $g$.
 Thus, there are two non-equivalent unknots in $\mathbb{R}P^3$.
-Cycles that can be ``unknotted" into a cycle homologous to $g$ will be referred to as {\it 1-homologous cycles}.
-Cycles that can be ``unknotted" into a trivial cycle will be referred to as {\it 0-homologous cycles}.
+Cycles that can be unknotted into a cycle homologous to $g$ will be referred to as {\it 1-homologous cycles}.
+Cycles that can be unknotted into a trivial cycle will be referred to as {\it 0-homologous cycles}.